Skip to main content

 apiosk_get_started is only available in local stdio mode because it saves local wallet or connect-token state under ~/.apiosk.

-Hosted HTTP alternative
+Hosted MCP alternative

 If you prefer the hosted MCP endpoint instead of the npm package, use the public URL: